Salahub/recursive-binning/README.md

-# Recursive binary splits of rank data to measure statistical dependence
+# Measuring statistical dependence using recursive binary splits

-The code required to run the recursive binning algorithm to create the bins used to measure dependence.
+This repository contains all of the code required to run a recursive binning algorithm to measure dependence.
+The two main folder exist for slightly different purposes.

+## marbR

+The marbR folder contains an implementation of the algorithm to **m**easure **a**ssociation by **r**ecursive **b**inning in **R**.
+The package includes two demos and one real data set summarizing S&P 500 return data.
+Additionally, data providing null realizations of the splitting algorithm under random, chi-maximizing, and mutual information-maximizing splits is provided in three data sets for convenience.

+## R

+This folder contains some extraneous data and a script used to undertake the explorations in my thesis.
+The script, **experiments.R** contains sections which mirror the demos in marbR, as these experiments served as excellent motivation for demo content.